W3C

 Shadi: I am fearing how long the document will become, we have added quite a bit already.

-Andrew: this one is more than 20 odd printed pages.
+Andrew: And this one is more than 20 odd printed pages.

 Alan: I tried to use words like partially, possibly, etc

-William: back to the length, if it is an issue perhaps you can put explanations in a linked page.
-Or use the expansion and contraction possibility to make it les bulky.
+William: But back to the length, if it is an issue perhaps you can put explanations in a linked page.
+Or use the expansion and contraction possibility to make it less bulky.

 Alan: There are some links to compliance references, to summaries, and to success criteria.

-Andrew: it is useful because it allows you to discover which items are related to which success criteria
+Andrew: And that is useful because it allows you to discover which items are related to which success criteria.

-Andrew: Let's have a look at the next section.
+Andrew: Then let's have a look at the next section.

 Alan: The idea here is that on mobile devices you can't really turn off background images

-William: A comment on aging, Color/contrast is becoming a major problem for me...this issue has similar significance.
+William: As a comment on aging, color/contrast is becoming a major problem for me...the issue of background images has similar significance.
 Do mobile techniques include this consideration?

-Andrew: that particular point is addressed later on
+Andrew: That particular point is addressed later on, not specifically right here.

-Alan: I am not confident about compliance to that issue
+Alan: And I am not confident about compliance to that issue.

 Andrew: Is this the type of feedback you need?

-Alan: now discussing "balance" the question of too many links on a page and asking user to navigate through many links to get where they are going
+Alan: We are now discussing "balance" the question of too many links on a page vs asking the user to navigate through many links to get where they are going.

 Shadi: WCAG has a different focus and so that is likely why they don't map exactly...is that discussed somewhere?

-Alan: it is not testable, for one thing, too vague
+Alan: The balance question is not testable, for one thing, it is too vague and subjective.

-Shadi: but beyond testable, it is not rally on its own an accessibility issue
+Shadi: But beyond testable, it is not really on its own, an accessibility issue

 ...
 We are finding difficulties in creating tests.